section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

 - `juniper::GraphQLInputObject`: For creating an input object for the GraphQL schema.
 - `Insertable`: To inform Diesel that it is a valid input to be used in an SQL statement.
-- `table_name`: To inform which table to insert to.
+- `table_name`: To inform Diesel into which table to insert data.

 Implement the `MutationRoot`: